 |Weight||115kg (18st 1lb)|

 As a member of a family that excels at sport, Tom Ellis is continuing a deep tradition.
 Somerset born and bred, he represented England U16 against Italy, has been a member of the Bath Academy since 2009/10 and has been studying geography, psychology and PE at AS and A level at Millfield School.
-His began his education at Butleigh Primary School.
+His began his education at Butleigh Primary School and appeared in every U20 Six Nations match this year.

 Tom first played at Tor RFC when he was six and appeared for England U18 in preparatory games last season against Northampton Saints and Leicester Tigers, before starting the match against France that his side won 18-16 at Fylde in February 2012.
 He subsequently came off the bench against Scotland at Hawick.